 The RNC shall be invited to active intruder drills.
 They will utilize their discretion to attend or not to attend such drills.

-A debriefing session of the Emergency Wardens, the WHSC and representatives of Facilities Management shall be held after carrying out drills.
-This session will be organized by Facilities Management.
+A debriefing session of the emergency wardens, the WHSC and representatives of the OCRO shall be held after carrying out drills.
+This session will be organized by the OCRO.

 5.3.2 Exercises